patternfly/patternfly-org/packages/v4/patternfly-docs/content/training/html-css/css-variables-and-overrides.md

 The local custom property should represent the 5xl variation's font size.

 #### Step 3.1
-Beginning with the component name, write the custom property and add it to the `.pf-c-title{}` block in the `myapp.scss` file.
+Beginning with the component name, write the custom property and add it to the `.pf-c-title{}` block in the `style.css` file.

 It should look like this: `--pf-c-title`